RoryAJames/RoryAJames/README.md

 - 👀 My interests lie at the intersection of using data and technology to improve how we build communities.
 I am a firm believer that many of the challenges faced by cities and real estate professionals can be resolved using a bit of code and an open mind.

-- 🌱 I’m currently working on a proof-of-concept application that allows users to filter and view development application data in the City of Toronto based on geospatial parameters.
-The app also give users the ability to predict the estimated likelihood that a hypothetical application recieves approval based on parameters that the user provides.
-Stay tuned!
+- 🌱 I’m currently working on a web scraping project and touching up on my database skills.

 - :rocket: Outside of my professional interests I am an avid cyclist, a foodie, a traveler, a guitar player, an ocassional woodworker, y hablo mucho español.